intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 ### Intel® IoT Gateway setup

-You can run this example using an Intel® IoT Gateway connected to an Arduino\*/Genuino\* 101.
+You can run this example using an Intel® IoT Gateway connected to an Arduino 101\* (branded Genuino 101\* outside the U.S.) board.

 Make sure your Intel® IoT Gateway is setup using Intel® IoT Gateway Software Suite, by following the directions on the web site here: